-10 DRUG INTERACTIONS
+9 DRUG INTERACTIONS

-10.1 Overview
+9.2 Overview

 The delay of gastric emptying with semaglutide may influence the absorption of concomitantly administered oral medicinal products.
-The potential effect of semaglutide on the absorption of co-administered oral medications was studied in trials with OZEMPIC® 1 mg steady state exposure.
-Semaglutide did not affect the absorption of the tested orally-administered medications to any clinically relevant degree (see below and Figure 1).
+In clinical pharmacology trials assessing the effect of semaglutide 1 mg on the absorption of co-administered oral medications at steady state no clinically relevant drug-drug interactions with semaglutide was observed based on the evaluated medications.

-10.2 Drug-Drug Interactions
+9.4 Drug-Drug Interactions